 - Journaling ‘one sentence a day’ to help keep my mind clear

-- Participating in my #FebruaryArtChallenge for some daily/weekly art therapy to release stress
+- Getting in some daily/weekly art therapy to release stress

 Wellness is about being well rounded to me, it’s about being real and honest, rolling with the punches sometimes and having balance in my life.
 That’s what keeps me feeling good, keeps me happier.
 Wellness is something that I am continuously working towards and adapting to fit into what’s going on in my life.
 It is not only about health and fitness physically but also keeping our minds and our hearts healthy.
 What does wellness mean to you?